evanshortiss/evanshortiss.github.io/_posts/2014-09-18-sharable-javascript-modules.markdown

 * [fhlog](https://github.com/evanshortiss/fhlog) - Logger with a consistent interface on client and cloud.
 * [safejson](https://github.com/evanshortiss/safejson) - Safely parse JSON via callbacks

-Or see how I've already discussed Browserify and how it can be used in larger client-side projects [here](http://blog.evanshortiss.com/a-hybrid-application-workflow/).

 # Benefits
 So how does this sharing really benefit you?